2016 Brussels bombings: Brussels Airport

-Maalbeek metro station
+Maelbeek metro station

-Just over an hour later, a suicide bomber detonated a bomb in a rucksack in the middle carriage of a three-carriage train at Maalbeek metro station, located near the European Commission headquarters in the European Quarter of Brussels, 10 km from Brussels Airport.
-The explosion occurred at 09:11 CET.
-The train was travelling on line 5 towards the city centre, and was pulling out of Maalbeek station when the bomb exploded.
+Just over an hour later, at 9:11, a suicide bomber detonated a bomb in a rucksack in the middle carriage of a three-carriage train at Maelbeek metro station, located near the European Commission headquarters in the European Quarter of Brussels, 10 km from Brussels Airport.
+The train was travelling on line 5 towards the city centre, and was pulling out of Maelbeek metro station when the bomb exploded.
 The driver immediately stopped the train and helped to evacuate the passengers.
 The Brussels Metro was subsequently shut down at 09:27.

-A second suicide bomber carrying a bomb in a rucksack left the metro without detonating his bomb, instead taking it back to a hideout in Etterbeek where he dismantled it.
+A second suicide bomber carrying a bomb in a rucksack left the metro without detonating his bomb, instead taking it back to a hideout in Etterbeek, an eastern municipality of Brussels, where he dismantled it.

 Victims

 Thirty-two people, excluding the three suicide bombers, were killed in the attacks and over 300 were injured.
 Sixteen died in the airport attack and sixteen in the metro attack.
 The bombings were the deadliest attack on Belgium since World War II.

 Seventeen of the victims were Belgian (including three with dual nationality) and the rest were foreign nationals.
 Foreign victims came from different countries including the US, the Netherlands, Sweden, Germany, the United Kingdom, Poland, China, India and Peru.
 They ranged in age from 20 years to 79 years.

-Among the fatalities at Zaventem was retired diplomat André Adam, who had served as Belgian Permanent Representative to the United Nations and as Ambassador to the United States.
+Among the fatalities at the airport was retired diplomat André Adam, who had served as Belgian Permanent Representative to the United Nations and as Ambassador to the United States.

-Six years after the event, in 2022, a 23-year-old Belgian woman from Kontich decided to be euthanized due to "intolerable psychological suffering".
-On the day of the attacks, the then 17-year-old was waiting in line at Brussels Airport to leave for a school trip to Rome, Italy.
+On 25 July 2023, a Brussels court ruled that three people who had died in the years following the attacks should be recognised as victims and the official number of victims was revised from 32 to 35.
+One woman died by euthanasia due to psychological suffering, one man died by suicide and one man died of cancer, his treatment having been interrupted due to the injuries he sustained in the metro bombing.